A Boy and Girl with Hounds

 Inscr: Signed (L.R.) and dated 1860

-Donor gift from Mrs Martha Wilson and Mrs Ethel
+Donor gift from Mrs Ethel Wilson and Mrs Bessie

 late father, John Ellis Cowcill